 Acute myeloid leukemia (AML) is cancer of the blood and bone marrow – the spongy tissue in the bones where blood cells are made.

 The word “acute” in acute myeloid leukemia indicates the rapid progression of the disease.
-This is known as myeloid leukemia (my-uh-LOHJ-uh-nus) because it affects a group of white blood cells called myeloid cells that usually develop into different types of mature blood cells, such as: B. red blood cells, white blood cells and platelets.
+This is known as myeloid leukemia (my-uh-LOHJ-uh-nus) because it affects a group of white blood cells called myeloid cells that usually develop into different types of mature blood cells, such as blood cells.
+Red, white blood cells. and platelets.

 Acute myeloid leukemia is also known as acute myeloid leukemia, acute myeloid leukemia, acute granulocytic leukemia, and acute non-lymphocytic leukemia.
-Acute myelogenous leukemia Treatment in Hyderabad
+Acute myelogenous leukemia Treatment in Nizamabad

 The signs and symptoms of acute myeloid leukemia include: